Primate Conservation

 When can I join?

-When is the best time to volunteer with primates?
+When is the best time to volunteer with monkeys?

-November to February is known as βorphan seasonβ when most baby animals, particularly primates, are born.
-Some of these animals become orphaned, either because their parents are killed in accidents, or because of the illegal bushmeat and exotic pets trades.
-Many of them are brought to the sanctuary for rehabilitation and care before their eventual release.Β
+November to February is known as ‘orphan season’ when most baby animals, particularly primates, are born.
+Some of these animals become orphaned, either because their parents are killed in accidents, or because of the illegal bushmeat and exotic pet trade.
+Many of them are brought to the sanctuary for rehabilitation and care before their eventual release.

 Do I get some time off?

 Volunteers work from Monday to Saturday lunchtime.
-Saturday afternoon and Sunday is leisure time, where you can exploreΒ Bulawayo and the surrounding areas.
-We highly recommend a weekend excursion to Victoria Falls (a one hour flight), which can easily be organised.
+Saturday afternoon and Sunday are leisure time, where you can explore Bulawayo and the surrounding areas.
+We highly recommend a weekend excursion to Victoria Falls (a one-hour flight), which can easily be organised when you are at the program.

 How long can I volunteer in Zimbabwe for?

-The minimum recommended project length is one week, and the maximum stay is twelve weeks.
+The minimum project length is one week, and the maximum stay is twelve weeks.
+We recommend a minimum 2-week stay if possible!

 How much spending money should I bring?

-We recommend bringing around $100 per week in USD to cover personal expenses such as drinks, souvenirs, t-shirt, snacks, tips and internet usage.
-A weekend trip to Victoria Falls, which we can organise for you, will cost around $200-$300 depending on accommodation.
+We recommend bringing around $100 per week in USD cash to cover personal expenses such as transfers, visa fees, drinks, souvenirs, t-shirt, snacks, tips and internet usage.

-Most nationalities, including British, American, Canadian, Australian and most EU citizens, can get a 30-day BUSINESS visa upon arrival in Bulawayo.
+Most nationalities, including British, American, Canadian, Australian and most EU citizens, should get a 30-day BUSINESS visa upon arrival in Bulawayo.
 Fees are dependent on nationality and range from $30 – $75 (paid in USD cash).
 Extensions are available from the Department of Immigration in Bulawayo, up to a maximum stay of 6 months.
-It is your responsibility to check your visa eligibility prior to arrival.
+It is your responsibility to check your visa eligibility before arrival.
+Visit this website to check your eligibility.
+If you do need a visa before arrival, please let us know and we will advise.

 What animals will I encounter?